ianderijk/Chapflix2/UserStory.md

 ```
 - function get_last_played() has changed, need to drop it and recreate
 - both next and previous episode sql functions have changed so need dropping and recreating. probably best to just run the reset functions script now.

+- DROP THE WHOLE FUCKING DATABASE.
+IT NEEDS REBUILDING BECAUSE THE CONTENT HAS MOVED TO A DIRECTORY CALLED CONTENTS.
+Turns out, injecting js from the assets folder is easy.
+So easy that it's time to drop the entire fucking thing and rebuild it all.
+Drop the database.
+Create a new database called chapflix.
+Create the stored procedure within the db environment then run the dbconn module with the initial_build function.
+Important to note that you can't carry empty directories that are awaiting content - they break the database build routine.
+Don't worry - the code's fine you just didn't think about empty directories.
+Another important thing to note is that dummy values need adding to the history table for each user because the app expects them to exist when loading.
+Remember, you'll need to drop and recreate all the functions using the shell script BUT that means creating and altering the buildusr first :upsidedown smiley: